Tax break for screen industry should be broadened, sector says

 She added that the creation of the State’s own intellectual property is the sector’s long-term objective and that vision sits alongside “Government ambition to increase the scale of the sector to a point where we will double employment to 24,000 people employed, delivering a gross value added of some €1.4 billion”.

-The report, which was also supported by Screen Ireland, Screen Producers Ireland, Animation Ireland and Ibec Audiovisual, analysed a representative sample of nine film and TV productions, finding that their total economic contribution was more than €155 million.
+The report, which was also supported by Screen Ireland, Screen Producers Ireland, Animation Ireland and Ibec’s Audiovisual Ireland, analysed a representative sample of nine film and TV productions, finding that their total economic contribution was more than €155 million.

 Between 2015 and 2018, the credit was applied to 337 productions with two thirds receiving a tax credit of less than €500,000 and 18 qualifying for more than €2 million.